-(1) "Audit Fees" means billings for professional services rendered by the issuer's external auditor for the audit and review of the issuer's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements.

-(2) "Audit-Related Fees" means billings for assurance and related services that are reasonably related to the performance of the audit or review of the issuer's financial statements, but not reported as audit fees.

-(3) "Tax Fees" means billings for professional services for tax compliance, tax advice, and tax planning.
+- (1) "Audit Fees" means billings for professional services rendered by the issuer's external auditor for the audit and review of the issuer's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" means billings for assurance and related services that are reasonably related to the performance of the audit or review of the issuer's financial statements, but not reported as audit fees. - (3) "Tax Fees" means billings for professional services for tax compliance, tax advice, and tax planning. - (4) "All Other Fees" means fees not meeting the fee classifications above.